microsoft/hi-ml/docs/source/runner.md

 This can be used by invoking the hi-ml runner and providing the name of the container class, like this:
 `himl-runner --model=MyContainer`.
-To train in AzureML, just add a `--azureml` flag.

-There is a fully working example [HelloContainer](../../hi-ml/src/health-ml/configs/other/HelloContainer.py), that implements a simple 1-dimensional regression model from data stored in a CSV file.
+There is a fully working example [HelloContainer](../../hi-ml/src/health-ml/configs/hello_container.py), that implements a simple 1-dimensional regression model from data stored in a CSV file.
 You can run that from the command line by `himl-runner --model=HelloContainer`.

+# Running ML experiments in Azure ML

+To train in AzureML, add a `--azureml` flag.
+Use the flag `--cluster` to specify the name of the cluster in your Workspace that you want to submit the job to.
+So the whole command would look like:
+`himl-runner --model=HelloContainer --cluster=my_cluster_name --azureml`.
+You can also specify `--num_nodes` if you wish to distribute the model training.

 ## Setup - creating your model config file